Supporting health and care planning, population health management and research

 View a single point of contact for each appointment

 Book, change and cancel all your referrals and future secondary care appointments (in trusts where this functionality already exists via their portal provider)

 These new NHS App features will give you more control over your hospital appointments and how and when you access information and support.

 For the NHS, patient-led booking helps to reduce missed appointments.

 If you have been referred from your GP to a hospital taking part, you will receive more information from that hospital about how to access and use the NHS App.

-The Urgent Care Plan is an NHS service that enables every Londoner to have their care and support wishes digitally shared with healthcare professionals across the capital.
+The London Universal Care Plan is an NHS service that enables every Londoner to have their care and support wishes digitally shared with healthcare professionals across the capital.

 A care plan is created following a conversation between a healthcare professional (such as a doctor or nurse) and the person in their care.
 Throughout the conversation, the healthcare professional will listen, understand and make notes on:

 What is important to the person in their day-to-day life

 Their preferences or wishes about their care